Automotive lighting: Rear fog lights

 In Europe and other countries adhering to UN Regulation 48, vehicles must be equipped with one or two bright red "rear fog lamps", which serve as high-intensity rear position lights to be activated in poor visibility conditions to make the vehicle more visible from the rear.
 The allowable range of intensity for a rear fog light is 150 to 300 candela, within the range of a US stop light.
 Rear fog lights are not required equipment in the US, but they are permitted, and they are found almost exclusively on European-brand vehicles in North America.
 Audi, Jaguar, Mercedes-Benz, Mini, Land Rover, Porsche, Saab, and Volvo provide functional rear fog lights on their North American models.
 Some vehicles from non-European brands which are adaptions of European-market offerings, such as the first-generation Ford Transit Connect, have come standard with rear fog lights, or vehicles with European-market counterparts, such as the second generation Chrysler 300, have an option for them.
-The final generation Oldsmobile Aurora also had dual rear fog lights installed in the rear bumper as standard equipment.
+The second generation Oldsmobile Aurora also had dual rear fog lights installed in the rear bumper as standard equipment.